cozy-labs/cozy-dev-docs/source/index.md

 ## Client-side application

-If you want to make a simple app that only manipulate data inside the cozy (no sharing, no accessing an external API), head over to the <a href="./clientsideapp.html">Client-side apps section</a>.
+If you want to make a simple app that only manipulates data inside the Cozy (no sharing, no accessing an external API), head over to the <a href="./clientsideapp.html">Client-side apps section</a>.

 ## Node.js application

-If you want to make a powerfull app using node.js, which manipulate files, access remote APIs or allow access a cozy visitor with complex rules, go to the <a href="./nodeapp.html">Node.js app</a>.
+If you want to make a powerful app using node.js, which manipulates files, accesses remote APIs or allows access to a cozy visitor with complex rules, go to the <a href="./nodeapp.html">Node.js app</a>.

 # Understanding the platform